NLnetLabs/krill-manual/source/manage-aspas.rst

              and CLI for the moment.
 The API changed in 0.14.0 and will now use simple numbers for the ASNs in JSON.
-The CLI still uses the more human friendly string notation which allows both simple numners, e.g. "65000", or "AS65000" to be used.
+The CLI still uses the more human friendly string notation which allows both simple numbers, e.g. "65000", or "AS65000" to be used.

-             We plan to add support for ASPA management in the UI in future, probably shortly after the ASPA profile will have made through IETF last call.
+             We plan to add support for ASPA management in the UI in future, probably shortly after the standardisation of the ASPA profile is complete.

 ASPA Configurations
 -------------------